 These systems are developed by specialized companies and are the the most expensive on our lists.
 While they cost a bit, they do offer the best solutions, as they are designed to give the homeowner complete control over most of the home electronics.
 Also, some of them provide automated programs that allow the user to schedule their electronics to turn on or off at different times or on other triggers.

 Control of these systems is done from mobile apps, computers or specialized consoles.
 These integrate with the home automation system to give the user an overview of all the controlled elements from the house.
-If you are interested in such systems, you might want to check out Control4 or Crestron.

 2. Smart appliances and remotely controlled electronics